-The project beneficiaries are 167 households in Bukasa Village in the Mukono District.
-The program allowed a total of 1,002 people to once again access safe water from the borehole.
+The project beneficiaries are 134 households in Nalubabwe Village in the Mukono District and 413 pupils at Nalubabwe Community Primary school.
+The program allowed a total of 1,182 people to once again access safe water from the borehole.

 No. Community Name Description Households People Impacted 1.
-Bukasa Village This borehole was installed by the Ugandan government more than 20 years ago and hadn't been functioning for the last 5 years.
+Nalubabwe Village This borehole was installed by the Ugandan government more than 20 years ago and hadn't been functioning for the last 5 years.
 Community members were collecting dirty water from streams approx. 2km away.
-The refurbished borehole is located centrally in the village so that most households can access it less than 500mtrs 167 1,002 away allowing people to have water in their homes to wash their hands regularly as needed.
+The refurbished borehole is located centrally in the village so that most households can access it less than 500mtrs away allowing people to have water in their homes to wash their hands regularly as needed.
+134 1,182 (incl.
+413 school children) Totals 1,182

-^{} Populations figures are based on the number of households per community, allowing for 6 people per household.
+^{} Populations figures based on 6 people per household